VakhoKontridze/VComponents/README.md

 Models are structs with default values.
 They break down into 5 sub-structs: `Layout`, `Colors`, `Fonts`, `Animations`, and `Misc`.

-For instance, changing foreground color of `VSecondaryButton` can be achieved by passing a custom model.
+For instance, changing foreground color of `VSecondaryButton` can be done by passing a model.

 **Not Preferred**: